mikemountain/fantasy-football-scoreboard/README.md

 ## Roadmap

 Future plans include:
-* using different platforms (ESPN is next)
 * cycle through league scores on off-game times during the week (Post game could cycle through each matchup's result)
-* finding a better way to set the opening day than a config option (but it's only set once a year so this is pretty low prio)
 * different animations for good plays vs bad plays (nobody wants to see "BIG PLAY" and then see it's your opponent getting the points)
 * cycle through multiple teams in multiple leagues so you don't just have to pick your favourite team (although we all have one best league)
 * maybe some fun stuff for the draft like who just drafted whom and a countdown clock or something I don't know but it'll be flashy (can't do this yet with current sleeper api)